 The Watchdog is built around a 16-bit counter and is used to prevent system lock-up if the software becomes trapped in a deadlock.
 It can generate an internal reset or interrupt, or assert an active level on the dedicated pin NWDOVF.
 All programming registers are password-protected to prevent unintentional programming.

 SF: Special Function

-The AT91FR4081 provides registers that implement the following special functions.
+The AT91R40008 microcontroller provides registers that implement the following special functions:

-- Chip Identification
+- Chip identification

-- RESET Status
+- RESET status

-- Protect Mode
+- Protect mode

 User Peripherals